Cameron puts Britain offside and offshore in Europe

 The UK does pay a small share of loans to Greece and Portugal via the International Monetary Fund, and it lent money bilaterally to Ireland, a neighbour and big trade partner, but it is refused to pay into the euro zone's bailout fund.

 Former U.S. ambassador to London Raymond Seitz wrote in his 1998 memoir "Over Here" that Britain's usefulness as an ally was directly linked to its clout in the EU.
-"If Britain's voice is less influential in Paris or, it is likely to be less influential in Washington."
+"If Britain's voice is less influential in Paris or Berlin, it is likely to be less influential in Washington."

 If the country is perceived as being on its way out of the EU in the longer term due to the deepening hostility of Cameron's Conservatives and of public opinion, it will also be a less attractive investment destination.